wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-aad-authentication.md

 ### Provision an Azure Active Directory administrator for your Azure SQL Server by using the Azure Management Portal

-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), in the upper-right corner, click your connection to drop down a list of possible Active Directories.
+1. In the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->, in the upper-right corner, click your connection to drop down a list of possible Active Directories.
 Choose the correct Active Directory as the default Azure AD.
 This step links the subscription association with Active Directory with Azure SQL Database making sure that the same subscription is used for both Azure AD and SQL Server.

 	![choose-ad][8]
 2. In the left banner select **SQL servers**, select your **SQL server**, and then in the **SQL Server** blade, at the top click **Settings**.